 For Guys Who Love the Green

-For the golfing groom, you can't find more opportunity to make par.
-Fort Lauderdale boasts more than 40 courses, with links that are accessible year round due to the warm weather.
-Make an entire weekend bouncing from green to green, the public courses here are also relatively low priced to play.
+For the golfing groom, you can't find more opportunities to make par.
+Fort Lauderdale boasts more than 40 courses, with links that are accessible year-round due to the warm weather.
+Make an entire weekend bouncing from green to green, the public courses here are also relatively low-priced to play.

 What Do You Do at a Bachelor Party in Fort Lauderdale?

 You may be overwhelmed by all of the activities on offer in Fort Lauderdale.
-Have no fear, we've broken out the perfect three day itinerary to make this a bachelor party to rermember.
+Have no fear, we've broken out the perfect three-day itinerary to make this a bachelor party to remember.
 And to the grooms out there, consider thanking your pals for the ultimate vacation with a gift from The Knot Shop.

 Morning: Since your bachelor party guests are filtering in on day one, park yourselves on Lauderdale Beach for the day, a great spot that doesn't feel crowded and offers calm waters for swimming and floating.

 Evening: Dinner is on the waterfront at Kaluz, where shrimp and goat cheese flatbreads, calamari, Kansas City-style baby back ribs, and beer are on offer with a side of mega-yachts passing by for a view.
-Don't dress too nicely for dinner though, your night out should include a stop at America’s Backyard—a wild outdoor party with hula hoop contests and dance parties, plus regular sprinklers dousing the dance floor.
+Don't dress too nicely for dinner though, your night out should include a stop at Backyard Ft.
+Lauderdale—a wild outdoor party with hula hoop contests and dance parties, plus regular sprinklers dousing the dance floor.

 Morning: Beer and breakfast, what could be a better way to start the day?
-At Riverside Marketyou can pair your omelet (try the Tony Soprano with mozzarella, tomato, and pepperoni) or breakfast sandwich with one of their rotating craft beers.
+At Riverside Market, you can pair your omelet or breakfast sandwich with one of their rotating craft beers.

 Afternoon: Today is your day for big adventures on the water.
-After breakfast you've got some options for every type of groom and his gang: Choose between a fishing charter (PlacePass offers four hours and a cooked lunch with your catch), a craft beer tour to three eclectic breweries, a thrilling airboat tour past gators and other wildlife in the Everglades, or opt for a booze cruise—a six hour boat ride from one waterfront bar to another.
+After breakfast you've got some options for every type of groom and his gang: Choose between a fishing charter (Tripadvisor offers a variety of experiences to choose from), a craft beer tour to three eclectic breweries, a thrilling airboat tour past gators and other wildlife in the Everglades, or opt for a booze cruise—a six-hour boat ride from one waterfront bar to another.

-Morning: Have some hair of the dog at Tap 42, where brunch comes with bottomless mimosas, Bloody Mary’s and Funky Buddha Floridian beers for just $15 a person on top of your breakfast (don’t skip the bacon and sweet corn guacamole).
+Morning: Top off the morning with drinks at Tap 42, where brunch comes with bottomless mimosas, Bloody Marys and Funky Buddha Floridian beers for just $25 a person.
+The add-on price is in addition to breakfast.
+(Don't skip the bacon and sweet corn guacamole).